shivajid/atlas/codesamples/atlas/README.md

 ### Installation

+The script is designed to work from your local laptop.

 #### Pre-requisites
 Java version - This code is built on JDK 8.
 Please use JDK 8 maven version - This code is built with maven version 3.2